Butter In Your Coffee: Seriously?

 It is a sustained source of energy.
 The fats in the butter and coconut oil cause your body to metabolize the caffeine at a slower rate.
 This creates a smoother and more prolonged uptick of energy without the crash that can sometimes accompany a typical cup of coffee.

-It is a simple process to undertake.
+It is simple to make.
 For something to have true staying power in your daily routine of life it must be simple.
 There is no considerable time added to your regular home coffee brewing routine and the 2 additional ingredients of unsalted grass-fed butter and coconut oil lend itself to the simplicity.

 When Trying Bulletproof Coffee Consider The Following: